kaikue/KittenBoat/README.md

 		- winner's trophy (9999)
 - [ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
 	- interact prompt
+	- shop music
 	- boat trivia?
 	- turn blocks puzzle?
 - [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
-	- place jellyfish trophy on island at bottom left corner (pedestal npc)
-	- get back on board and timer starts
-	- race away from it all the way across the map to top right corner where you can kill it (no dismounting boat)
-		- jellyfish doesnt approach when boat is smashed or for a bit after hitting boat
 	- when killed drops 9999 gold & platinum
-		- set killedJellyfish = true

 - Misc
-	- more decoration tiles
+	- how do sharks handle smashed boat?
+	- collect coins from boat
+	- boat smashing/rebuilding
 	- puzzles
+		- hidden rock path puzzle
+		- boat smash puzzle
 		- sokobans
+	- jellyfish art
+	- more decoration tiles
 	- world
 		- lay out islands
 		- place puzzles
 		- surround caves with rocks & fill in cave floors
+		- place enemies
 		- distribute gold (550 each in shallow & deep)
+			- some in hub
+			- floating treasure piles in ocean? (surrounded by enemies?)
 		- decorate with rocks
 		- clean up island edges
 		- fill with water